 The state of the labour market determines the type, number and even the entry level of the job opportunities that are open to you.
 So, knowing what’s going on in the labour market can help you make more realistic and well-informed career plans and decisions.

 Labour market information (LMI) is an important aspect of career planning, and job hunting, because it raises your awareness of:

 But first, a word of warning!
 The labour market changes all the time.
 It responds to so many different situations, from new developments in technology to severe weather conditions, that it can make your head spin.
-For example, due to Brexit there is likely to be some uncertainty over the next few years for some industries.
+For example, due to the UK leaving the European Union in 2019, there is likely to be some uncertainty over the next few years for some industries.

 It’s important to remember that labour market forecasts are predictions of what might happen in the future.
 You can’t rely on them to be right all of the time.

 Labour market information is collected by many different organisations, including: